 The Organization has a deferred compensation plan (the plan) qualified under Section 403(b) of the Internal Revenue Code which is available to all employees of the Organization.
 Employees may make contributions to the plan up to the maximum amount allowed by the Internal Revenue Code.
 Employees' elective contributions may be made as either traditional pre-tax elective contributions, post-tax Roth contributions or some combination thereof.
-The Organization contributed approximately \$17,200 to the plan during the year ended June 30, 2023.
-There were no contributions made during the year ended June 30, 2022.
+The Organization may at times make discretionary contributions.
+The Organization contributed approximately \$17,200 to the plan during the year ended June 30, 2024.
+There were no contributions made during the year ended June 30, 2023.